CALL US ON 020 7234 0200 FOR A FREE INITIAL CHAT

 • Prepare the relevant documentation, evidence and correspondence to be sent to infringing parties, the appropriate intermediary (i.e. social media platform) or submit it to the court.

-With the proliferation of counterfeiting activities occurring online, the cross-disciplinary expertise of our intellectual property lawyers is invaluable.
+With the proliferation of counterfeiting activities occurring online, the cross-disciplinary expertise of our IP lawyers is invaluable.
 We have in-depth knowledge of the law as it relates to domain names, software, data protection and emerging technologies (including DLT and blockchain technologies).

 Whether imitation goods are being sold via fake social media pages or counterfeiters are cybersquatting on domain names that are similar to your brand in order to send, scam, spam or phishing emails, we can readily advise on alternative options available to you in respect of protecting and enforcing your rights.